tzytkowski/PythonAlgorithms/README.md

 # PythonIdeas
-Copy branch into desired directory and double-click to run
+Clone repository into desired directory and double-click to run in terminal